SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 https://help.sap.com/viewer/568480cc877d4337992a2cd9792fbfed/2105/en-US/c15f23f6f4e24ddea84d5be8e6b935ae.html

 3.4 Download the Trust Certificate from the SAP BTP subaccount which you used for the SAP Task Center provisioning.
-To get your Trust Certificate (which is required to configure the respective OAuth Clients within SuccessFactors) please follow the procedure described on the following SAP Help site:
+To get your Trust Certificate (which is required to configure the respective OAuth Clients within SAP SuccessFactors) please follow the procedure described on the following SAP Help site:

 https://help.sap.com/viewer/9112ba33d2aa4109aee34c26adf29cc7/Cloud/en-US (**Public link available soon**)